Recursive-algebraic solution of the closed string tachyon vacuum equation: Numerical results

 \section{Numerical results}

 In this section we collect the numerical results that test the seam-graded expansion at concrete level truncations.
 As throughout this paper, we work in the sector of zero-momentum Lorentz-scalar states, where the equation is algebraic at every grade.
 The computation is organized along two independent axes: the \emph{level truncation} (the set of Fock space states retained) and the \emph{seam grade} (the number of internal geodesics integrated over).
 The level axis determines the size of the multi-level system; the grade axis determines the depth of the perturbative expansion around the grade-$0$ seed.
-We present the grade-$0$ solutions at increasing level truncation (\S\ref{sec:grade-0-numerics}), the eigenvalue spectrum of the linearized operator $M(\Lstar)$ (\S\ref{sec:eigenvalue-numerics}), and the grade-$1$ source computation (\S\ref{sec:grade-1-numerics}).
+All numerical results in this section are evaluated at $L = \Lstar.$ We present the grade-$0$ solutions at increasing level truncation (\S\ref{sec:grade-0-numerics}), the eigenvalue spectrum of the linearized operator $M(\Lstar)$ (\S\ref{sec:eigenvalue-numerics}), and the grade-$1$ source computation (\S\ref{sec:grade-1-numerics}).